-Ideally, the Project Champion should be able to not only know all of the details pertaining the project, but also able to speak publicly and defend against politically-driven mischaracterizations.
+Ideally, the project champion should not only be knowledgeable on all details pertaining to the project, but also be able to articulate the goals of the project and speak publicly to defend against politically-driven mischaracterizations.

 Many times, local governments, water districts, or state offices begin the procurement process for a P3 before they have a clearly articulated idea of the true goals of the proposed project.
-Beyond begging a procurement for more capacity, or maintenance backlogs, the public owner of the project needs to determine the outcomes (the services to be delivered to the rate payers and end users – such as better water quality or more reliable service) and understand the project’s risk allocation.
+There are many reasons a P3 works for a project, and those reasons must be clearly defined, including the challenge faced and the solution provided.
+The public owner of the project must determine and communicate the expected outcomes (the services to be delivered to the rate payers and end users) such as better water quality or more reliable service) and understand the project’s risk allocation.

-Setting objectives is the critical first step for any partnership and is critical for promoting innovative, efficient solutions.
+Setting objectives is the crucial first step for any partnership and is critical for promoting innovative and efficient solutions.
 Prior to engaging with the public or the private sector, the sponsor agency should examine its specific needs and desired outcomes for a project.
-These activities should be consistent with current proponent practices to provide the optimum development strategy of the private sector and on a practical level, to ensure that the outcomes are reasonably achievable.
+These activities should be consistent with current proponent practices to provide the optimum development strategy of the private sector, and on a practical level, to ensure that the outcomes are reasonably achievable.
 Overarching precepts:

 - Provides an immediate and long-term solution.